sgerogia/sgerogia.github.io/_posts/2022-12-13-Stablecoin-Openbanking.md

 * Payment settlement check ([`schedule`][54])
 The scheduler and its associated task is another simple in-memory component.
-It is intended to be triggered by an external periodic job and check submitted payments until they are settled (i.e. money transferred).
+It is intended to be triggered by an external periodic job and check submitted payments until they are confirmed (i.e. irrevocably executed and not stopped by, e.g. internal fraud checks).

 * Binary launch and config ([`cmd`][55])
 Finally this package provides the [`main`][63] method which brings our system together and launches the binary process.
-It is configured by an external TOML file.
+It is configured by an external [TOML file][78].

 After updating the Makefile [env. variables][64], we can execute all our tests (`make test-client`), including the complete end-to-end [integration test][65].